derek-m-martin/EvoEstimatorApp/EvoEstimator/PrivacyPolicyDraft.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy within the App.
 Changes are effective immediately upon posting.
 Contact Us

-If you have any questions or suggestions about this Privacy Policy, please contact me at derekmartin1005@gmail.com
+If you have any questions or suggestions about this Privacy Policy, please contact derekmartin1005@gmail.com for clarification.